 So now you have a loan balance of $105,000 and the cash value collateral is $105,000.
 The loan balance is exactly offset by the cash value securing it.

 Now, consider what it looks like if the cash value earns 6% while the policy loan rate is 5%.
 That is the benefit of an Indexed Universal Life policy.
+The growth of the cash value will be slightly outpacing the growth of the loan balance.
+This new unsecured cash value allows for higher loans for retirement income.

 Note: Buyer beware – There are companies with policy loan rates set above the dividend/interest rate.
 The negative interest rate arbitrage consumes the cash value collateral and can cause the policy to eventually lapse because there is not enough collateral to secure all the loans.